-This includes anything with palm oil, palm kernel oil, and palm oil derivatives in it, including palm olein, stearic acid, tocopherols, glycerin, red palm oil, mono- and diglycerides, and more.
+He has reactions from anything with palm oil, palm kernel oil, and palm oil derivatives in it, including palm olein, stearic acid, tocopherols, glycerin, vegetable glycerin, red palm oil, mono- and diglycerides, glycerine, magnesium stearate, and more.

-Because of this, we consider him to have a palm oil intolerance.
+Because of this, we consider him to have a palm oil intolerance or a palm oil sensitivity.
+We’ve also heard the term non-allergic food hypersensitivity.

 Instead, the doctor encouraged us to “build up” his system.

-He suggested we supplement with prebiotics.
+He suggested we supplement with pre-biotics.
 He reminded us to avoid processed foods, to eat a wide variety of vegetables, and to increase Vitamin D exposure from the sun.
+In addition, he told us to minimize gluten in his diet.

 These are all important things to do.
 However, it wasn’t explaining why he has allergic reactions to palm oil.

-Also, it was frustrating the doctor didn’t acknowledge someone could have a palm oil allergy, palm oil intolerance or have trouble digesting palm oil.
+It was upsetting the allergist didn’t acknowledge someone could have a palm oil allergy, palm oil intolerance, or a sensitivity to palm oil.

 Sick from palm oil